-Last year I signed up for a UDEMY class called Mini Habits Mastery by author Stephen Guise.
-Udemy is a website where people from all over the world where people can take or instruct classes of a variety of subjects: from starting a business to personal development, from how to make a website to how to sell Amazon Kindle books for a living, from how to become a writer to how to play the piano, from how to sing like a pro to how to deliver a presentation, and so on.
+A couple of years ago I signed up for a UDEMY class called Mini Habits Mastery by author Stephen Guise.
+Udemy is a website where people from all over the world can take or instruct classes of a variety of subjects: from starting a business to personal development, from how to make a website to how to sell Amazon Kindle books for a living, from how to become a writer to how to play the piano, from how to sing like a pro to how to deliver a presentation, and so on.
 It took me about three days to finish the course (pretty fast because I was excited about it), the format of the course was 10-20 minute videos for each module, each module covering a different subject or adding value to the last one(around 38 slides with visual presentations) and I remember feeling like my brain had just been re-wired.
 It was my first time ever taking a Udemy class and I was blown away by the excellent quality of the course (keep in mind not all courses will deliver the same quality, good thing is you can check their customer reviews before hand).
 I am currently not using this approach to setting daily habits, I am scheduling my tasks a head and following through with them, but I have tried in the past and if you are struggling with making good daily habits stick, I invite you to check out this review I am making of the course, since I highly recommend it:

 MINI HABITS MASTERY by Stephen Guise

-Basically the course dictates that one of the main reasons why people fail to form a good habit (i.e working out, being social, looking for a job, doing productive tasks daily) is because they tend to aim so big that they overthink things, let their inner voice get on their ways and eventually become inconsistent.
+Basically the course dictates that one of the main reasons why people fail to form a good habit (i.e working out, reading, writing, meditating, etc) is because they tend to aim so big that they overthink things, let their inner voice get on their ways and eventually become inconsistent.
 For example, if your goal is to lose 20 lbs and you have already lost 5 by working out daily for one hour, and suddenly you do not feel like working out for an hour anymore because of the physical and MENTAL struggle, you then decide to give yourself a day off, which then turns into a week off and so on.
 That is where the term “mini habits” comes in.
 The course instructor recommends us to aim for mini habits, meaning daily habits so “stupidly” small you cannot fail, and if after completing your mini habit you want to do more, you can.
 An example would be to only workout for 5 minutes per day, instead of one hour (the author´s exact example is to only do one pushup, but I think this may be overdoing the easiness!)..
 This would be the requirement, once you are done with the 5 minutes you are done for the day, if you wish.
 This minimum requirement can vary depending on the person.
 It may sound silly at first, but as you experiment with this idea you will find out how many opportunities we loose because of our own minds.

 Obviously as time goes by we are going to want to do more than the minimum requirement (those 5 minute workouts).
 In my case I have realized that I have failed in the past in losing weight for two main reasons: